mimimysam/loanstreet-spring/README.md

 1. Create a new project directory using the command line
 2. Clone this repository into the new directory
+3. `cd loanstreet-spring`
-3. Run `mvn install` inside this directory to install project into local maven repository
+4. Run `mvn install` inside this directory to install project into local maven repository
-4. Create a new Java project
+5. Create a new Java project
-5. Import the LoanStreet API by adding the following dependency into the Java project's pom.xml file:
+6. Import the LoanStreet API by adding the following dependency into the Java project's pom.xml file:

 ```
 <dependencies>